MINDSET-SUDO/opp/reminder.md

 fog and edge computing

-(Decentralization of resources breaches the gab between client and servers)
+(Decentralization of resourcves breaches the gab between client and servers)